HernanTeran/HernanTeran/README.md

 - 👋 Hi, I’m @HernanTeran
-- 👀 I’m interested in C++, C, Java, Python, and JavaScript.
+- 👀 I’m interested in C++, C, Java, and Python
 - 🌱 I’m currently learning more about all my favorite programming languages.
 - 💞️ I’m looking to collaborate on C++ projects
 - 📫 How to reach me: teranhernan13@gmail.com